How to Choose the Best Online Concert Platform [2024 Update]

 Wowza is another powerful virtual concert platform with live and on-demand live streaming.
 This platform specializes in all-devices streaming, so your viewers can tune into your concert streams on their phones, tablets, gaming consoles, and more.

 Wowza offers two main products, including the Wowza Streaming Engine and the Wowza Streaming Cloud.
 Wowza Streaming Engine is widely used in the industry for self-hosted streaming.
-Streaming Cloud, on the other hand, aims to provide low-latency content access to global audiences of all sizes.
+Streaming Cloud, on the other hand, aims to provide low-latency content access to global audience members of all sizes.

 Key Features: